cwi-dis/videoLat/videoLat/README.txt

 no audio and video input devices are available.
 Also note that for device builds you may need to modify the build settings for code signing and provisioning so they refer to your identity in stead of mine.

+Instructions for building distributions are similar as for MacOS.
+Note that the version number also needs to be opdated on the opening screen.

 Contact
 =======